HarvardOpenData/HODP-Docs/docs/article-guide.md

 By: Sahana Srinivasan and Alison Hu

-In this tutorial, you'll learn the types of articles you can write for HODP, the goal of our articles, how to write one, and what our publishing process looks like.
+In this tutorial, you'll learn the types of articles you can write for HODP, the goal of our work, and what our publishing process looks like.
+We'll also learn general concepts about what data journalism is and how to write a data-driven article.

-At the end, you'll be ready to publish your work with HODP!
+At the end, you'll be a data journalist, ready to publish your work with HODP!

 ---